Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX) Shares Sold by Los Angeles Capital Management LLC

-Los Angeles Capital Management LLC cut its position in shares of Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX – Free Report) by 6.8% in the 2nd quarter, HoldingsChannel.com reports.
-The firm owned 426,228 shares of the pharmaceutical company’s stock after selling 30,927 shares during the period.
-Los Angeles Capital Management LLC’s holdings in Vertex Pharmaceuticals were worth $149,994,000 at the end of the most recent reporting period.
+Los Angeles Capital Management LLC decreased its holdings in Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX – Free Report) by 6.8% during the 2nd quarter, HoldingsChannel reports.
+The fund owned 426,228 shares of the pharmaceutical company’s stock after selling 30,927 shares during the quarter.
+Los Angeles Capital Management LLC’s holdings in Vertex Pharmaceuticals were worth $149,994,000 as of its most recent SEC filing.

-A number of other institutional investors also recently made changes to their positions in the stock.
-Delta Financial Advisors LLC acquired a new position in shares of Vertex Pharmaceuticals in the second quarter worth $212,000.
-Barclays PLC raised its holdings in shares of Vertex Pharmaceuticals by 45.8% in the second quarter.
-Barclays PLC now owns 635,985 shares of the pharmaceutical company’s stock worth $223,812,000 after acquiring an additional 199,923 shares during the last quarter.
-Scotia Capital Inc. raised its holdings in shares of Vertex Pharmaceuticals by 4.5% in the second quarter.
-Scotia Capital Inc. now owns 8,534 shares of the pharmaceutical company’s stock worth $3,003,000 after acquiring an additional 371 shares during the last quarter.
-Dynamic Advisor Solutions LLC raised its holdings in shares of Vertex Pharmaceuticals by 47.6% in the second quarter.
-Dynamic Advisor Solutions LLC now owns 1,807 shares of the pharmaceutical company’s stock worth $636,000 after acquiring an additional 583 shares during the last quarter.
-Finally, Bank of Nova Scotia raised its holdings in shares of Vertex Pharmaceuticals by 7.2% in the second quarter.
-Bank of Nova Scotia now owns 25,021 shares of the pharmaceutical company’s stock worth $8,805,000 after acquiring an additional 1,670 shares during the last quarter.
-90.77% of the stock is owned by institutional investors and hedge funds.
+Other institutional investors have also modified their holdings of the company.
+Sandy Spring Bank raised its stake in Vertex Pharmaceuticals by 1,014.3% during the first quarter.
+Sandy Spring Bank now owns 78 shares of the pharmaceutical company’s stock valued at $25,000 after buying an additional 71 shares in the last quarter.
+Independence Bank of Kentucky acquired a new stake in Vertex Pharmaceuticals during the second quarter valued at approximately $25,000.
+Marquette Asset Management LLC acquired a new stake in Vertex Pharmaceuticals during the second quarter valued at approximately $27,000.
+Compass Wealth Management LLC acquired a new stake in Vertex Pharmaceuticals during the fourth quarter valued at approximately $29,000.
+Finally, Quent Capital LLC raised its stake in Vertex Pharmaceuticals by 91.1% during the second quarter.
+Quent Capital LLC now owns 86 shares of the pharmaceutical company’s stock valued at $30,000 after buying an additional 41 shares in the last quarter.
+Institutional investors and hedge funds own 90.77% of the company’s stock.

 Insider Activity

-In other news, Director Sangeeta N. Bhatia sold 243 shares of the company’s stock in a transaction that occurred on Tuesday, October 17th.
-The stock was sold at an average price of $375.00, for a total transaction of $91,125.00.
-Following the completion of the transaction, the director now directly owns 3,901 shares of the company’s stock, valued at $1,462,875.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In other news, Director Sangeeta N. Bhatia sold 243 shares of the stock in a transaction on Tuesday, October 17th.
-The stock was sold at an average price of $375.00, for a total value of $91,125.00.
-Following the completion of the sale, the director now owns 3,901 shares in the company, valued at $1,462,875.
+In other news, Director Sangeeta N. Bhatia sold 242 shares of the stock in a transaction on Wednesday, August 9th.
+The stock was sold at an average price of $345.51, for a total value of $83,613.42.
+Following the completion of the sale, the director now owns 4,386 shares in the company, valued at $1,515,406.86.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Sangeeta N. Bhatia sold 242 shares of the stock in a transaction on Wednesday, August 9th.
-The shares were sold at an average price of $345.51, for a total value of $83,613.42.
-Following the completion of the sale, the director now owns 4,386 shares of the company’s stock, valued at approximately $1,515,406.86.
+In other news, Director Sangeeta N. Bhatia sold 242 shares of the stock in a transaction on Wednesday, August 9th.
+The stock was sold at an average price of $345.51, for a total value of $83,613.42.
+Following the completion of the sale, the director now owns 4,386 shares in the company, valued at $1,515,406.86.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Sangeeta N. Bhatia sold 243 shares of the stock in a transaction on Tuesday, October 17th.
+The shares were sold at an average price of $375.00, for a total value of $91,125.00.
+Following the completion of the sale, the director now owns 3,901 shares of the company’s stock, valued at approximately $1,462,875.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 33,815 shares of company stock valued at $12,274,351.
-0.40% of the stock is currently owned by insiders.
+In the last 90 days, insiders sold 33,815 shares of company stock worth $12,274,351.
+Insiders own 0.40% of the company’s stock.

-A number of research firms have recently weighed in on VRTX.
-Canaccord Genuity Group boosted their price target on Vertex Pharmaceuticals from $312.00 to $315.00 and gave the stock a “hold” rating in a report on Monday, August 7th.
-Truist Financial reaffirmed a “buy” rating and issued a $456.00 price objective on shares of Vertex Pharmaceuticals in a research report on Wednesday, October 4th.
-Sanford C. Bernstein lifted their price objective on Vertex Pharmaceuticals from $380.00 to $390.00 and gave the company an “outperform” rating in a research report on Wednesday, August 2nd.
-Cantor Fitzgerald reaffirmed an “overweight” rating and issued a $370.00 price objective on shares of Vertex Pharmaceuticals in a research report on Monday, October 16th.
-Finally, Oppenheimer reissued an “outperform” rating and set a $410.00 price target on shares of Vertex Pharmaceuticals in a research report on Wednesday, August 2nd.
-Six research analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat.com, Vertex Pharmaceuticals presently has a consensus rating of “Moderate Buy” and an average target price of $372.52.
+VRTX has been the topic of several research reports.
+Wells Fargo & Company upped their price objective on Vertex Pharmaceuticals from $410.00 to $425.00 and gave the company an “overweight” rating in a research note on Wednesday, August 2nd.
+Sanford C. Bernstein upped their target price on Vertex Pharmaceuticals from $380.00 to $390.00 and gave the company an “outperform” rating in a report on Wednesday, August 2nd.
+Barclays upped their target price on Vertex Pharmaceuticals from $384.00 to $399.00 and gave the company an “overweight” rating in a report on Wednesday, August 2nd.
+Canaccord Genuity Group upped their target price on Vertex Pharmaceuticals from $312.00 to $315.00 and gave the company a “hold” rating in a report on Monday, August 7th.
+Finally, StockNews.com raised Vertex Pharmaceuticals from a “buy” rating to a “strong-buy” rating in a report on Saturday, October 21st.
+Six analysts have rated the stock with a hold rating, twelve have given a buy rating and one has assigned a strong buy rating to the company.
+Based on data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average target price of $372.52.

 About Vertex Pharmaceuticals